markbucko12341/esx-sql-2019/README.md

 You can use this to build from or simply use it as it is  :)

-i will try to keep this pack updated as much as possable... if you are intrested please feel free to folk this and update it your self  :)
+i will try to keep this pack updated as much as possable... if you are intrested please feel free to fork this and update it your self  :)

 ***HOPE THIS HELPS***